 - Urge others in your school to become involved in the fight against hunger.
 Challenge students, teachers and others in the community to donate food to local food pantries. - Volunteer to work for a local food bank.
 Collect food and pack boxes for those who are food-insecure. - Visit nursing homes and spend time talking to the residents or take pets to interact with them. - During your special assembly, hold sign-ups for volunteering and community service projects.
-Let members and nonmembers participate. - Organize FFA members to work with elementary students to plant a tree in their name at the school, in the woods or at a public park. - Send FFA members in Official Dress to greet people at local stores, restaurants or busy places in town or to help with bagging and carrying sacks at an area grocery store. - Organize a clean-up campaign and pick up litter around town and alongside the roadways. - Landscape the school, town areas or a chosen home with donated flowers or those grown in the chapter greenhouse. - Volunteer time at a community event (setting up tables, cleaning afterward, hauling materials, etc.), or to work for a family in need.
+Let members and nonmembers participate. - Have each FFA member identify one former FFA member in the community.
+Contact that person to wish them a Happy FFA Week. - Organize FFA members to work with elementary students to plant a tree in their name at the school, in the woods or at a public park. - Send FFA members in Official Dress to greet people at local stores, restaurants or busy places in town or to help with bagging and carrying sacks at an area grocery store. - Organize a clean-up campaign and pick up litter around town and alongside the roadways. - Landscape the school, town areas or a chosen home with donated flowers or those grown in the chapter greenhouse. - Volunteer time at a community event (setting up tables, cleaning afterward, hauling materials, etc.) or to work for a family in need.